ivanacha/amp-csr-portal/README.md

-# AMP CSR Portal
+# CSR Portal

-A Customer Service Representative portal for AMP memberships.
+A Customer Service Representative portal for a carwash membership program.

 <img width="1352" height="797" alt="App_Screenshot" src="https://github.com/user-attachments/assets/e79d95da-70dd-4198-9867-3fc62db4ece1" />

 ## Overview

-The AMP CSR Portal is a fully client-side web application built as a response to the AMP take-home challenge.
-It gives Customer Service Representatives a single, unified interface to look up any registered AMP customer, view their complete account details, and take action on their behalf in real time (frontend only).
+This CSR Portal is a fully client-side web application.
+It gives Customer Service Representatives a single, unified interface to look up any registered carwash customer, view their complete account details, and take action on their behalf in real time (frontend only).

 Built with **React 18** and **Vite 5** (no TypeScript), the app manages 25 mock customers spanning all four account states (active, paused, overdue, and canceled), each with associated vehicle subscriptions and a varied purchase history.
-The UI is styled using a custom AMP cobalt/navy design system (CSS custom properties, DM Sans typography, and inline styles throughout) with no external component or CSS libraries.
+The UI is styled using a custom cobalt/navy design system (CSS custom properties, DM Sans typography, and inline styles throughout) with no external component or CSS libraries.

 ---